Can Stress Cause Gray Hair? Separating Fact From Fiction

 When vitamin B-12 deficiency is corrected through dietary or supplement changes, hair graying may be reversible.
 However, smoking can cause damage to hair follicles, and the resulting premature graying may not be reversible.

-What to do about gray or white hair
+What to do when your hair turns gray or white

 Rawpixel